ufz/ogs/web/content/docs/devguide/development-workflows/jupyter-docs/index.md

 ### Python cells

-- See [Notebook testing]({{< relref "test-data#notebook-testing" >}}) for details on how to setup ogs execution (especially input data path handling) inside the notebook.
-See also the [SimplePETSc.ipynb](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Notebooks/SimplePETSc.ipynb)-notebook as an example.
 - Do not use machine-specific or absolute paths!
 - Assume that ogs and other tools are in the `PATH`.